Effective Pain Management (Online)

 Book your place

-Live training delivered online – Attend Dr Grahame Brown’s workshop live online via Zoom on Thursday 17th June 2021.
+Live training delivered online – Join Dr Grahame Brown on Tuesday 16th November 21 for this live online workshop via Zoom.
 The content covered will be the same as his attended workshop and you will have plenty of opportunities to ask questions.
 All you need is a quiet place to watch, a PC or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.

 NB The training will be recorded in case anyone experiences technical difficulties on the day.